-Catherine represents The MTPT Project in Blackpool, Fylde, Preston and Lancaster, partnering with local schools and planning coffee mornings for her next maternity leave, which will begin in November.
+Catherine represents The MTPT Project in Blackpool, Fylde, Preston and Lancaster, partnering with local schools and hosting coffee mornings in the North West.
+She has two children: toddler Dylan and baby Seren.

 Catherine completed her teacher training in Lancaster in 2008 and taught at primary level in London for nine years, leading year groups and subject areas.
 She completed her NPQML with a focus on raising attainment in reading at the end of KS1 for pupil premium children.